 If the relative tack-free time is unknown, the procedure is to pre-test, as in E-5.4, one test specimen each minute for the first 10 min, each 2 min for the next 10 min, each 5 min for the next 160 min (3 h has elapsed), each hour for the next 69h, each day until a positive result is achieved or until 21 days has elapsed.
 Table 1 summarizes the time intervals.

 E-5.6 After the pre-test in E-5.4 do the actual test by starting new, but just before the tack-free time estimated by the pre-test.
-At the appropriate time lay a polyethylene strip over half of the same test specimen and gently place the brass weight on the strip and allow it to remain there for 4 ± 2 s.
+At the appropriate time lay a polyethylene strip over half of the same test specimen and gently place the brass weight on the strip and allow it to remain there for 4 s ± 2 s.

 E-5.7 Remove the weight and then slowly withdraw the polyethylene strip pulling it with thumb and forefinger at 90° to the compound, at a constant rate of 25 mm/15 s (see Fig. 5).